-- Resume that does not agree with your "social profile" - Recruiters now look at social media and their network of other professionals and you resume needs to be in agreement with what the rest of the world see about.
+- Resume that does not agree with your "social profile" - Recruiters now look at social media and their network of other professionals and your resume needs to be in agreement with what the rest of the world see about.

 - Resume that is not 100% accurate - Everything needs to be truthful and accurate.
-Not matter what the factor is there should be no grey areas or out right "lies" in the resume.
+Not matter what the factor is there should be no grey areas or outright "lies" in the resume.
 Those will come back to bite you.

 - Resume that is the same for each job and company - With word processors and email you should at least have a custom cover letter that address the "specific" job or company that you are sending the resume to.